edgexfoundry/edgex-docs/docs_src/microservices/general/database/Ch-Postgres.md

 ## EdgeX Services Using PostgreSQL for Data Storage

-The following EdgeX services reply on PostgreSQL to store data and operate with the pre-defined database schemas:
+The following EdgeX services depend on PostgreSQL for data storage and operate using predefined database schemas:

 - Core Data
 - Core Metadata